Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 \subsection{Acknowledgements}

 A.B. is supported by an FSMP postdoctoral fellowship.
-The author gratefully acknowledges Nicolò Drago, Titus Lupu, Camille Tardif and Lorenzo Agabiti for useful discussions on an early version of the manuscript.
+The author gratefully acknowledges Nicolò Drago, Titus Lupu, Camille Tardif and Lorenzo Agabiti for useful discussions on an early version of the manuscript and Dominique Manchon for suggesting a comparison with the definition of factorial of a combinatorial Hopf algebra.